 If you want to paint them, I highly suggest Rustoleum for plastics.
 It gives a glossy ceramic look to terracotta.
-You may need to gently sand these mini terracotta pots to get a smooth finish because they do have a bit of texture to them.
+You may need to gently sand these mini terracotta pots to get a smooth finish because they have a bit of texture.

 Mod Podge your heart out by adding printed napkins or scrapbook paper.

 Or paint on some plaster of Paris to your mini succulent planters to make them look like white porcelain.
 You could even use a tiny bit of mix cement to create mini concrete hanging planters.

 If you can’t find the twine colour you want, you can always dye it.
 Just make sure your twine or cording is 100% cotton, and you can dye them to your heart’s content.